-These standardized social media platforms allow for all walks of life to be connected, regardless of the phone model.
+These standardized social media platforms allow all walks of life to be connected, regardless of the phone model.
 This helps businesses immensely; they don’t need an expensive social media campaign or a fancy custom website to compete.

-What sets successful brands apart from the rest of the competition is how smart and dedicated their social media approach is to these platforms.
+What sets successful brands apart from the rest of the competition is their smart and dedicated social media approach to these platforms.

 Be aggressive with how established you are on Chinese social media platforms.
-Still, you don’t commit one of the biggest blunders for all social media strategies by replying to every single comment and every single share with what amounts to “spamming” and, ultimately, desperation.
+Still, you don’t commit one of the biggest blunders for all social media strategies by replying to every comment and every share with what amounts to “spamming” and, ultimately, desperation.

 It doesn’t matter what country you operate in; everyone loves the funny, approachable, and tenacious accounts on social media.
 For more useful tips on digital marketing strategy in China, find 10 Digital trends here.